syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-PDF-Conformance.md

 {% highlight UWP %}

-//Create a new document with PDF/A-1b standard.
+//Create a new document with PDF/A-1b standard

 PdfDocument document = new PdfDocument(PdfConformanceLevel.Pdf_A1B);

-//Add a page to the document.
+//Add a page to the document

 PdfPage page = document.Pages.Add();

-//Create PDF graphics for the page.
+//Create PDF graphics for the page

 PdfGraphics graphics = page.Graphics;

-//Load the TrueType font from the local file.
+//Load the TrueType font from the local file

 Stream fontStream = typeof(MainPage).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Data.Arial.ttf");

-//Initialize the PDF TrueType font.
+//Initialize the PDF TrueType font

 PdfFont font = new PdfTrueTypeFont(fontStream, 14);

-//Draw the text.
+//Draw the text

 graphics.DrawString("Hello World!!!", font, PdfBrushes.Black, new PointF(0, 0));

-//Save the document into memory stream.
+//Save the document into memory stream

 MemoryStream stream = new MemoryStream();

 await document.SaveAsync(stream);

-//Close the document.
+//Close the document

 document.Close(true);

 //Save the stream as PDF document file in local machine.
-Refer to PDF/UWP section for respected code samples.
+Refer to the PDF/UWP section for respected code samples

 Save(stream, "Output.pdf");